Mark-Linton/BrewBuddy/Conventions.md

 # BrewBuddy Entity Naming Conventions

-All entities must conform to the following naming conventions.
+All entities try to conform to the following naming conventions.

 No _Controller_ may pass a _RequestDTO_ to a _Service_.
 The data must be transformed by the _Controller_.